 - Gather all the ingredients.

-- Wrap the tofu with a paper towel and remove any moisture.
-Cut the tofu into small cubes (It would be easier to eat if you cut the tofu into smaller cubes).
+- Wrap 1 deep-fried firm tofu cutlet (atsuage) with a paper towel and remove any moisture.
+Cut the tofu into small cubes (so it‘s easier to eat).

-- Trim off the ends of asparagus and cut it diagonally into thin slices.
+- Trim off the ends of 4 oz asparagus spears and cut the asparagus diagonally into thin slices.

 - Stir to make sure spaghetti doesn’t stick to each other.
 Tip: I usually reduce the cooking time by 1 minute if I have to continue cooking the pasta afterward.
 Drain if you finish cooking the spaghetti first, but you should be able to cook the rest of the ingredients in 10 minutes while spaghetti is being cooked.

-- Heat the olive oil in a large frying pan over medium heat.
-Add tofu cubes and saute until they are coated with oil and warm.
+- Heat 1 Tbsp extra virgin olive oil in a large frying pan over medium heat.
+Add the tofu cubes and sauté until they are coated with oil and warmed through.

-- Add the soy milk mixture to the pan and lower the heat to medium-low heat (to avoid curdling).
+- Add the soy milk mixture to the pan and lower the heat to medium low (to avoid curdling).

 - Reserve 4 Tbsp (¼ cup, 60 ml) of pasta water and add to the frying pan.
-If you are making the "soup pasta", then add 4 more Tbsp of pasta water here.
+If you are making the “soup pasta,“ then add 4 Tbsp more pasta water here.

 - Taste and add salt if needed.
-The reserved pasta water I added has enough salt so I do not add additional salt here.
+The reserved pasta water I added has enough salt, so I do not add additional salt here.
 Serve the pasta to individual dishes.
-Sprinkle with Shichimi Togarashi if you like a kick of spice.
+Sprinkle with shichimi togarashi (Japanese seven spice) if you like a kick of spice.
 Enjoy!